The answers to frequently asked questions are displayed below. If you still have questions for us, please don’t hesitate to contact us.

 Do the prices include VAT?

 Yes, all the prices on this website include VAT at the prevailing rate.
 Currently this is 20%.
-Your practice or PCT should be able to reclaim the VAT on your course.
+Your practice or CCG may be able to reclaim the VAT on your course.

 Will I be able to complete the course?

 All our courses are written and delivered in English, and will require certain standards of literacy and numeracy.
-If you are in any doubt at all, we recommend that you visit the Skills for Health website where you can undertake various literacy and numeracy assessments.
-You can find a link to this site in our Resources section, under the heading "Before you start to study".
+If you are in any doubt at all, we recommend that you attempt our literacy and numeracy self-assessments.
+You can find these in Resources on this website.